30DaysOf/data-science-day/docs/src/content/docs/week-1/4-supervised-machine-learning.md

 ---
-title: Machine Learning Fundamentals - Supervised learning
+title: Supervised learning
-description: What is supervise machine learning?
+description: What is supervised machine learning?
 Find out what it is, how it's different from other types of machine learning, and some ways of using it!
 ---

 Welcome to Day 6 of 14 Days of Data Science, a countdown to Data Science Day on March 14th.